iPhone Text Effects: Tips and Tricks

 AT&T has the best coverage in Michigan, operating both the largest 4G LTE and 5G networks in the state.
 Its strongest coverage areas are near the urban areas in the southern half of the state, though the carrier also provides the most service to the state’s rural areas.

-AT&T provides 4G coverage to over half of the Michigan landmass, a feat that its primary competitors (T-Mobile and Verizon) have yet to accomplish.
+AT&T provides 4G coverage to just under half of the Michigan landmass.
 AT&T’s 4G service is particularly strong in the southern half of the Mitten, with solid pockets near the metropolitan areas of Mount Pleasant, Saginaw, Flint, Muskegon, Grand Rapids, Lansing, and Detroit.
 There are zome dead zones further north, though, especially on the Upper Peninsula.
 Yoopers in more densely populated areas like Houghton, Marquette, Iron River, and Munising will have reliable service, but those living closer to Ottawa National Forest and Escanada River State Forest will be lucky to get any service at all.

 Interested in seeing what kind of 4G service AT&T offers in your neighborhood?
 Enter your address in the interactive coverage map below.